henryseg/non-euclidean_VR/README.md

 The packages are built with [webpack](https://webpack.js.org/).
 The builder is configured to produce one file for each geometry (with a name of the form `thrustonXXX.js`).
-The module exposed for each geometries are defined in the files `/src/thursontXXX.js`.
+The module exposed for each geometry are defined in the files `/src/thursontXXX.js`.
 The command to build the packages is

 ```zsh